Internships

 MICHAEL GARNER

-LMFT, DCC
+MA, LMFT, DCC

-Director of Clinical Operations
+Director of Internships & Clinical Development

 AAMFT Approved Supervisor

-Michael Garner, Director of Internships at One80 Counseling, is a Licensed Marriage and Family Therapist, Qualified Supervisor for the NC Board of LCMHC and Approved Supervisor for the American Association of Marriage and Family Therapists.
+Michael Garner, Director of Internships & Clinical Development at One80 Counseling, is a Licensed Marriage and Family Therapist, Qualified Supervisor for the NC Board of LCMHC and Approved Supervisor for the American Association of Marriage and Family Therapists.
 Michael knew shortly after becoming licensed himself that he wanted to give back to this field and began taking on intern students shortly after becoming fully licensed in 2016.

 Michael has a passion for teaching and helping intern and practicum students connect the reality of the academic classroom and the art of therapy in the office.
 As Director of Internships, Michael works with prominent local and online universities to recruit the top candidates each semester.
 One80’s internship program has become one of the most highly competitive and sought-after internship programs in our area by such universities as NC State, UNC Chapel-Hill and Wake Forest University.